-Use hammer to seat Wedge and Rope as deep into socket as possible before applying first load to use with Rotation Resistant wire rope (special wire rope constructions with 8 or more outer strands) ensure that the dead end is welded, brazed or seized before inserting the wire rope into the wedge socket to prevent core slippage or loss of rope lay.
-The tail length of the dead end should be a minimum of 20 rope diameters but not less than 6".
-(See Figure 1)
+Use hammer to seat Wedge and Rope as deep into accket as possible before applying first load.

+To use with Rotation Resistant wire rope (special wire rope constructions with 6 or more outer strands) angure that the dead end is welded brazer. strands) ensure that the dead end is welded, brazed or seized before inserting the wire rope into the wedge socket to prevent core slippage or loss for rope lay.
+The tail length of the dead end should be a minimum of 20 rope diameters but not less than